 Need a little encouragement?
 This letter is for you, dear Mama, and I’ve included a memorable, toe-tapping song by Sara Groves.
-The last lines hold the key (see below).
+The last lines hold the key.

 There are SO MANY THINGS you must do over and over and over again like:

-~reading that same book 5 times in a day
+- reading that same book 5 times a day

-~asking the children not to slam the doors (and chasing the flies they let in)
+- asking the children not to slam the doors (and chasing flies they let in)

-~going to the store and teaching your children how to respect others in the store
+- going to the store and teaching your children how to respect others

-~looking for a missing sock or shoe or hat or glove
+- looking for a missing shoe or hat or sock or glove or keys

-~sitting down with your older children to check their work or grade it
+- sitting down with an older child to check their work or grade it

-~and especially, taking the time to cook food that is consumed in 20 minutes or less
+- and especially, taking time to cook good food that is consumed in 20 minutes or less

-~going to bed and getting up to do it all over
+- going to bed and getting up to do it all over again

 “My grandmother had a working song